SumoLogic/sumologic-kubernetes-collection/docs/collecting-application-metrics.md

 [Application metrics are exposed (multiple enpoints scenario)](#application-metrics-are-exposed-multiple-enpoints-scenario) section.

-However if you can see `remote_write` which matches your metric, Prometheus seems be ok, and the rootcause of missing metrics will be probably further in the pipeline.
+However if you can see `remote_write` which matches your metrics and metrics are in Prometheus, we recommend to look at the Prometheus, Prometheus Operator and OpenTelemetry Metrics Collector Pod logs.

+If the issue won't be solved, please create an issue or contact with our Customer Support.